Amalinda/rpiWireguard/README.md

 # rpiWireguard
-set up wireguard in Rpi because Rpi kernel have not yet incorperated wireguard.
+set up wireguard in Rpi because Rpi kernel has not yet incorperated wireguard.